ntucker/prime-reportstream/README.md

 ## Overview

-The PRIME ReportStream project is the part of the Pandemic Ready Interoperable Modernization Effort that works with state and local public health departments.
-The project is a joint effort between the CDC and USDS.
+The PRIME ReportStream project (https://reportstream.cdc.gov) is the part of the Pandemic Ready Interoperable Modernization Effort that works on infrastructure for the public health data ecosystem.
+The project is a multi-year joint effort between the CDC and USDS.
 Currently, we are focusing on the problem of delivering COVID-19 test data to public health departments.
-Later, we will work on other tools to analyze and explore this data and different types of health data.
-See the PRIME ReportStream website (https://reportstream.cdc.gov) for further details.
+Later, we will work on other data streams.
+See the PRIME ReportStream website  for further details.

 PRIME ReportStream a sibling project to [PRIME SimpleReport](https://simplereport.gov) which is better way to report COVID-19 rapid tests.